unopolicinglab/website/content/authors/bussey/_index.md

 - Grad Students
 ---

 Trey Bussey is a doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
-His research interests include police use of force - specifically officer-involved shootings.
-He also focuses on evidence-based policing strategies regarding proactive crime reduction.
+His research interests include police use of force, officer-involved shootings, evidence-based policing, and proactive crime reduction strategies.
 He is a trained crime analyst and seeks to develop strategies that assist with police resource allocation.